diffsky/git.corp/README.md

     git config --global corp.org "value to grep for in .git/config to identify a corporate repo" git config --global corp.user "your username in the corporation" git config --global corp.email "your email in the corporation"

+## See also

+[git-ssh](https://github.com/diffsky/git-ssh) to ensure your corp ssh key is used with git